DavidDexterCharles/MHPAUTH/ReadMe.md

  The bulk of the library code is stored at [AuthController.ts](https://github.com/DavidDexterCharles/MHPAUTH/blob/master/library/mhpauth/src/services/controllers/AuthController.ts) illustrated in below image.
 The directory in the below image was set up so that when `npm run build` is executed in mhpauth, a dist folder gets generated.
 At this point the mhpauth app becomes a module that can be published as an npm package to npm registry or consumed locally by running the command  `npm link ../library/mhpauth` .

- Other Note:
- The functionality that is triggered when a user makes 3 failed consecutive attempts has been implemented with [implementation details at AuthController.ts](https://github.com/DavidDexterCharles/MHPAUTH/blob/c82d9b9ce8fea2acb9b20cfb2224b6529b721eb4/library/mhpauth/src/services/controllers/AuthController.ts#L73) which contains all the functionality for the requested fetures.
-This feture was and can be tested in main.ts by calling the login function 3 times with an existing user using an incorrect password each time.
-Iplementation details [here](https://github.com/DavidDexterCharles/MHPAUTH/blob/c82d9b9ce8fea2acb9b20cfb2224b6529b721eb4/library/mhpauth/src/services/controllers/AuthController.ts#L73)

- I was able to test it manually by running the main.ts script with an existing user calling the login function multiple times with incorrect password.
-Initially I shortened the time to 1 minute for quicker testing.
-I have not yet added this test to AuthController.test.ts test suite.

 ## Library **"mhpauth"** directory: